signalfx/splunk-otel-collector-chart/MIGRATION-TO-SCK.md

 You must use the same keyword ("kube-audit" in the above example) for continuing to read from the translated checkpoint data.

-### Translating custom configs from SCK to SCK-OTEL for metrics
+### Translating custom configs from SCK to Splunk OpenTelemetry Collector for Kubernetes for metrics
 #### Limiting/Increasing Application Resources
-If you are using the resources option in SCK to limit/increase the CPU and memory usage in SCK, you can do the same using the resources option in "clusterDataCollector" section in SCK-OTEL.
+If you are using the resources option in SCK to limit/increase the CPU and memory usage in SCK, you can do the same using the resources option in "clusterDataCollector" section in Splunk OpenTelemetry Collector for Kubernetes.

 #### Pod Scheduling configs
-If you are using any pod scheduling operations such as nodeSelector, affinity and tolerations in SCK, you can use the nodeSelector, affinity and tolerations options in SCK-OTEL.
+If you are using any pod scheduling operations such as nodeSelector, affinity and tolerations in SCK, you can use the nodeSelector, affinity and tolerations options in Splunk OpenTelemetry Collector for Kubernetes.

 #### Pod Security Context
 If you are using the podSecurityContext option to set a pod security policy, you can use the podSecurityContext option in SCK-OTEL.

 #### Custom Annotations
-If you are using the customMetadataAnnotations option to set a custom annotation fields in your logs in SCK, you can use the "annotations" and "podAnnotations" option in SCK-OTEL.
+If you are using the customMetadataAnnotations option to set a custom annotation fields in your logs in SCK, you can use the "annotations" and "podAnnotations" option in Splunk OpenTelemetry Collector for Kubernetes.

 ## Step 2: Delete SCK Deployment (Optional)
 If you want to delete your SCK deployment: